 "After years of intense warfare against Eastern armies, Europe has become the last stand for the battered NATO forces.
 On the verge of being driven into the sea, NATO command embarks upon a most desperate measure.
 In the hope of seizing what seems to be a well-guarded military secret, Operation Magnitude is launched.
 A small group of Special Forces and Researchers are sent to a Mediterranean island deep behind enemy lines.
 However, the mission is compromised and the task force destroyed, leaving Cpt.
 Scott Miller washed ashore upon the hostile island.
 In his effort to carry out the mission, he will face the dangers of modern warfare, an unforgiving environment, and the consequences of his own decisions..."

-What stands out here--other than the Mediterranean setting--is the concept of being behind enemy lines.
+My take: What stands out here--other than the Mediterranean setting--is the concept of being behind enemy lines.
 Most of Arma's we haven't seen since the original Operation Flashpoint--.
 The other eyebrow-raiser for me, however mild, is the mention of an unforgiving environment.
 It's vague, but I can't imagine it's simply referring to the threat of being shot.
 If you're operating solo, maybe you'll have to worry about dehydration?

 The announced features, one by one: